 This will be my last post for a while as I go on holiday next week, so hopefully, people will get something from this latest post, which is different than recent posts, where I have tried to get people to change their attitude to anxiety or any other symptoms.
-As its not about having no symptoms, its fine as long as you don’t let these feelings control your life and spend so much wasted energy trying to rid yourself of them.
+As it’s not about having an absence of symptoms, its fine as long as you don’t let these feelings control your life and spend so much wasted energy trying to rid yourself of them.

 This leads to today’s post, which the idea comes from a program I was watching, I actually do not like the program ‘Jeremy Kyle’ and it was on in the background until it caught my attention.

 The program started with a women who had been burgled and met the guy face to face.
 Two years down the line she never went out and was constantly in fear and suffered from anxiety/panic etc. It was having a terrible impact on her life and she wanted help.
 Then some guy who was there to help her did actually for once talk a lot of sense and said something that I could relate to.